micronaut-projects/micronaut-acme/README.md

 See the [stable](https://micronaut-projects.github.io/micronaut-acme/latest/guide) or [snapshot](https://micronaut-projects.github.io/micronaut-acme/snapshot/guide) documentation for more information.

-## Acme Cli ##
+## ACME Tooling ##
-Since ACME servers do require some pre setup there is a acme-cli subproject that can be found [here](https://github.com/micronaut-projects/micronaut-acme/tree/master/acme-cli).
+Since ACME servers do require some pre setup support has been baked into the micronaut-cli found [here](https://github.com/micronaut-projects/micronaut-starter).
 Which can help you create keys, create/deactivate accounts, etc.

 ## Example Application ##